sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 Examples of this are definitions of the `utility` namespace on line 17 or the `math` namespace on line 88, as well as the `std` qualifier on standard library types.
 This also extends to `using namespace` declarations and namespace aliases, such as `using namespace std::chrono` on line 218.

-- **Templates**: Type names in template definitions, specializations, and instantiations are highlighted as plain tokens.
+- **Templates**: As with user-defined types, type names in template definitions, specializations, and instantiations are highlighted as plain tokens.
 This extends to C++20 concepts, such as the `Container` concept on line 27.

 - **Operators**: Certain characters are highlighted as operators.
-Examples of this can be seen with reference highlighted as the address-of operator,
+For example, lvalue and rvalue references are highlighted as the address-of operator, pointers as the multiplication operator, and template angle brackets as comparison operators.

 The list goes on.

 PrismJS breaks the source code into tokens based on a set of predefined grammar rules specific to each language.
 These rules are essentially regular expressions that identify different types of elements in the code, such as keywords, strings, numbers, comments, etc.